 Participant:

 Grant Date:

 Exercise Price per Share:

 Shares Subject to the Option:

 Final Expiration Date:

 Vesting Commencement Date:

 Vesting Schedule: [To be specified in individual award agreements]

 Type of Option [Incentive Option/Non-Qualified Option]

-Grant Notice and fully understan Participant hereby agrees to accep and an opportunity to obtain the advice of counsel prior to executing this ds all provisions of the Plan, this Grant Notice and the Agreement. t as binding, conclusive and final all decisions or interpretations of the arising under the Plan, this Grant Notice or the Agreement.
+By Participant's signature below, Participant agrees to be bound by the terms of this Grant Notice, the Plan and the Agreement.
+Participant has reviewed the Plan, this Grant Notice and the Agreement in their entirety, has had an opportunity to obtain the advice of counsel prior to executing this Grant Notice and fully understands all provisions of the Plan, this Grant Notice and the Agreement.
+Participant hereby agrees to accept as binding, conclusive and final all decisions or interpretations of the Administrator upon any questions arising under the Plan, this Grant Notice or the Agreement.

-VERONA PHARMA PLC PARTICIPANT

-Ву:
+By:

-Name: [Participant Name]
+Name:

-Title:
+Title